-The Child Trauma Clinic offers evidence-based trauma-focused psychotherapeutic services to children and teens who are involved in Court Support Services Division (CSSD) juvenile justice services.
-Child Trauma Clinic staff include psychologists and clinical psychology interns/externs.
-We also enjoy a close working relationship with the child psychiatrists at the University of Connecticut Child and Adolescent Outpatient Clinic.
+The UConn Health Psychological Trauma Clinic offers evidence-based trauma-specific psychotherapeutic services to children, youth, and their families.
+Clinic staff include UConn Department of Psychiatry faculty who are licensed clinical psychologists with expertise in trauma-specific assessments and behavioral treatments.
+The clinic also hosts a number of clinical psychology interns/externs.
+In addition, we enjoy a close working relationship with the child psychiatrists at the UConn Child and Adolescent Outpatient Psychiatry Clinic.

 Trauma-informed Diagnostic Assessment

 We offer gold-standard, comprehensive, evidence-based diagnostic assessments focused on determining the impact of psychological trauma exposure on daily functioning and psychological disorders, including posttraumatic stress disorder (PTSD), depression, anxiety, and other forms of co-occurring impairment.
 Assessments result in a diagnostic report, which includes specific recommendations for psychological treatment and intervention strategies at home and/or school.
 There is an option to include psychological testing to assess for possible cognitive impairment and/or learning difficulties.

 Evidence-based psychotherapy to treat trauma-related symptoms/impairment will be provided if clinically indicated based on an initial clinical assessment.
 Recommendations may involve a program of individual, group, or family therapy to assist children, youth, and families in recovering from and managing trauma-related symptoms and impairment.
 Treatment plans will be individualized to minimize the risk of adverse reactions while maximizing the likelihood of treatment success.